Create a new text ad

 Bear in mind

 On mobile devices, where space is tight, AdWords optimises your ad to show the highest performing text.
-If you have ad extensions that perform well on mobile, those may appear in your ad to show people the most relevant information.
-Learn more about how text ads can appear on mobile.
+If you have ad extensions that perform well on mobile, then those may appear in your ad to show people the most relevant information.
+Find out more about how text ads can appear on mobile.

 Text ads on the Display Network